chipjarred/MacMenuBar/README.md

 # MacMenuBar

-Are you writing a macOS application using SwiftUI and wish you could work with the menu bar (aka "main menu") like you do your SwiftUI views?
+Are you writing a macOS application using SwiftUI?
+Do wish you could work with the menu bar (aka "main menu") like you do your SwiftUI views?
 Now you can!

 Let's dive directly into how to use it.